Dosage form: tablet, extended release

 - Have had a blockage or narrowing of your intestines due to illness or past surgery

 - Have chronic (continuing) diarrhea

 - Have glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 This condition usually runs in families.
 People with G6PD deficiency who take glipizide extended-release tablets may develop hemolytic anemia (fast breakdown of red blood cells).

 - Are pregnant or might be pregnant.
 It is not known if glipizide extended-release tablets will harm your unborn baby.
-If you are pregnant, talk to you healthcare provider about the best way to control your blood sugar while you are pregnant.
-You should not take glipizide extended-release tablets during the last month of pregnancy.
+If you are pregnant, talk to your healthcare provider about the best way to control your blood sugar while you are pregnant.
+You should not take glipizide extended-release tablets during the last two weeks of pregnancy.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Glipizide extended-release tablets may affect the way other medicines work, and other medicines may affect how glipizide extended-release tablets work.

 Some medicines can affect how well glipizide extended-release tablets work or may affect you blood sugar level.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.

 - Take glipizide extended-release tablets exactly as your healthcare provider tells you to take them.